-Improving multi-modal transportation opportunities for pedestrian and bicycles is a focus of the Transportation chapter of the 2013 Town of Mount Airy Comprehensive Master Plan (2013 TMAMP).
-A 2008 survey conducted by the Town confirms that residents would like to see additional hiking/biking opportunities within the Town's open-space.
-Ixxiv
+Improving multi-modal transportation opportunities for pedestrians and bicyclists is a focus of the Transportation chapter of the 2013 Town of Mount Airy Comprehensive Master Plan (2013 TMACMP).
+A 2008 survey conducted by the Town confirms that residents would like to see additional hiking/biking opportunities within the Town's open-space. ^{Ixxiv}

-The following goals taken from the 2013 TMAMP address bicycle and pedestrian needs:
+The following goals taken from the 2013 TMACMP address bicycle and pedestrian needs:

 - Quality of Life - "Provide a quality living environment in the Town of Mount Airy."
-The relevant implementation strategy for this goal is to, "Encourage neighborhood and community connections by integrating pedestrian/bicycling networks throughout the Town."Ixxv - Transportation - "Expand and integrate pedestrian pathways (walking, jogging, and cycling) and networks throughout the Town."lxxvi
+The relevant implementation strategy for this goal is to, "Encourage neighborhood and community connections by integrating pedestrian/bicycling networks throughout the Town."^{Ixxv} - Transportation - "Expand and integrate pedestrian pathways (walking, jogging, and cycling) and networks throughout the Town."^{lxxvi}